adebayo-maborukoje/Boilerplate/README.md

 ## During Development

-Run the watch script when developing you can run
+Run the watch script when developing: you can run

      npm run watch or gulp watch

 Happy Usage.....